 Learning to work with the WordPress dashboard and the many available theme and plugin options requires a somewhat steeper learning curve than Wix does.
-Additionally, finding support can be a do-it-yourself effort that involves sifting through thousands of forums, tutorials, and websites devoted to the workings of WordPress.
-However, although WordPress users don’t have direct access to a dedicated user support portal, the worldwide WordPress community offers advice and information on just about any aspect of using WordPress.
+Additionally, support can be found through forums, tutorials, and websites devoted to the workings of WordPress.
+However, although WordPress users don’t have direct access to a dedicated user support portal, the worldwide WordPress community offers free advice and information on just about any aspect of using WordPress.

 Flexibility and Versatility

 Depending on your website’s purpose, you may need to consider future expansion and the ability to scale up to meet additional demands as your business grows.
-Although Wix offers tools for creating and running a fully functional website, it may not include all the features you need to accommodate growth.
-Wix is fully hosted, which means that its shared platform allots storage and bandwidth among Wix users, depending on the hosting plan they have purchased.
+Although Wix offers tools for creating a fully functional website, it does not include all the features you need to accommodate growth.
+Wix is fully hosted, which means that its shared platform allows storage and bandwidth among Wix users, depending on the hosting plan they have purchased.
 This could be a problem for a site that experiences a sudden surge in traffic, or needs more resources to run secondary applications.